 The board is accountable for student progress and achievement to its parents, community and the Crown.
 The board has the overall responsibility and accountability for the school or kura.
-The legal responsibilities of boards of trustees are determined by the Education Act of 1989.
+The legal responsibilities of school Boards are determined by the Education and Training Act 2020.

 I was elected to the board in 2019 and am employed as Corporate Agribusiness Manager at the BNZ.
 I am married to Megan who is an alumni of Southland Girls High School and current staff member.
 We have three children – Amelia who graduated from SGHS in 2019 and now attends Otago University, Paige who is a current Year 11 student at SGHS and a son Max who attends Southland Boys’ High School.

 I am a strong advocate for our students to receive the very best education possible: to be actively engaged in a school environment that both motivates and inspires them to be the very best they can be.
 To ensure they have full access to the school curriculum: academic, sporting, arts and culture and relevant life skills.

 Southland Girls’ High School provides an excellent education for its students and produces confident, well rounded young women ready to take on the world.

 The challenge in today’s world is delivering a high level of education consistently.
 That takes a considerable amount of effort by teachers, support staff and other stakeholders with the support and leadership of a strong BOT.

 My name is Chris Lucy and I am a Detective Sergeant in the NZ Police, currently in charge of the CIB in Winton and Western Southland.

 My daughter Jessica is in year 11 and I also have a son in Year 8 at James Hargest College.